jeffpk62/speech-to-text-icp/basic-request.md

 # Making a recognition request
 {: #basic-request}

 {{site.data.keyword.ibmwatson}} {{site.data.keyword.speechtotextshort}}: Customer Care offers three interfaces for making a speech recognition request: a WebSocket interface, an HTTP interface, and an asynchronous HTTP interface.
 Each interface provides the same basic speech recognition capabilities.
-To make a recognition request, you must provide
 {: shortdesc}

--   *The audio that is to be transcribed.* You can pass a maximum of 100 MB of audio data with any request.
-The audio must be in one of the [Audio formats](/docs/services/speech-to-text-icp/audio-formats.html) that are supported by the service.
--   *The format of the audio.* You use the `Content-Type` parameter to specify the audio format.
+To make a recognition request, you need to provide only the audio that is to be transcribed.
+You can pass a maximum of 100 MB of audio data with any request.
+The audio must be in one of the formats that is supported by the service.
+For most audio, the service can automatically detect the format; for others, you must specify the format with the `Content-Type` or equivalent parameter.
+(The examples that follow specify the format with all requests.)
+For more information, see [Audio formats](/docs/services/speech-to-text-icp/audio-formats.html).

 The following sections show basic transcription requests, with no optional parameters, for each of the service's interfaces.